ThanaphonKeawjam/unittesting/README.md

 > If they are not equal, this half will eliminated and search continues on the another half until they find index of the matching element and return it.
 > If the value to find is null, throw an exception.

-Wirte JUnit test for test two problem above.
+Write JUnit test for test two problems above.